- Andaman Islands

 Garciaread more »

 GomezFather of Ximena.
 He insulted Diego Laynez and was killed by the old man's son, El Cid.
-Also commonly called Gomez, Don Gomez or Don Gomez.
+Also referred to as Gomez, Don Gomez or Don Gomez.

 Gonzalezread more »

 HuergoA man-eating demon.
-In some references, known as Huergo, Uergo, Uergo, Greek Orcus or Greek Orcus.
+Sometimes identified as Huergo, Uergo, Uergo, Greek Orcus or Greek Orcus.

 MontserratA mountain.
 It was said that this mountain split into many peaks and clefts at the Crucifixion.
-Occasionally known as Montserrat.
+At times, called Montserrat.

 Ramiroread more »